Early retirement buzzwords and acronyms you must know

-Spend enough time hanging around us personal financiers and you’re bound to be exposed to a wide variety of terms and acronyms that many of us simply take for granted.
+Spend enough time hanging around us personal finance geeks and you're bound to be exposed to a wide variety of terms and acronyms that many of us simply take for granted.
 A lot of them are well-known, but some might not be as understood as you might think.
-And, there are a couple I personally find obtuse.

 Early retirement buzzwords and acronyms